rust-lang/rfcs/text/3537-msrv-resolver.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-We expect these changes to be beneficial enough on there own that they can be stabilized as each is completed.
+We expect these changes to be independent enough and beneficial on there own that they can be stabilized as each is completed.

 ## Cargo Resolver

+We will be adding a v3 resolver, specified through `workspace.resolver` / `package.resolver`.
+This will become default with the next Edition.

-Cargo's resolver will be updated to *prefer* MSRV compatible versions over incompatible versions when resolving versions.
+When `resolver = "3"` is set, Cargo's resolver will change to *prefer* MSRV compatible versions over incompatible versions when resolving versions except for `cargo install`.
 Initially, dependencies without `package.rust-version` will be preferred over MSRV-incompatible packages but less than those that are compatible.
 The exact details for how preferences are determined may change over time,